2004 Nissan Maxima SE from North America - Comments

 3rd Feb 2009, 16:25

 Looks like the Nissan bean counters are just doing what they are told.
 Only fix what we have too.
 The 2004 Nissan Maxima has more problems than they can fix.
 Unless an outside independent source forces them to fix the problems, they will not.
 Cheaper to do nothing.
-The dealer has no interest in fixing the problem when they can just charge you for a new transmission.
+The dealer has no interest in fixing the problem, when they can just charge you for a new transmission.

-I called NHTSA and raised this as a safety issue.
+I called the NHTSA and raised this as a safety issue.
 The NHTSA will act if they receive a certain amount of complaints.
 The transmission problem is a safely issue if it fails to provide sufficient acceleration that will allow you to get out of harm’s way or to safely maneuver in traffic.
 Also, if the transmission fails to downshift to assist in the deceleration of the vehicle, the NHTSA will act.
 This is the case we must make when we file a complaint.
 Just to say it is a piece of crap is not enough.
 We must focus on the unsafe factor of the transmission not properly operating the vehicle.

 I have called and registered my complaint.
 I focused on the safety factor.
 I urge you to PLEASE, PLEASE, PLEASE call NHTSA or submit an online form to this agency.
 Only by doing this will we get some results and make Nissan pay for their mistakes and flaws.
-Log onto the website which is https://www-odi.nhtsa.dot.gov/ivoq/#gen_info or call at 1-888-327-4236 and make your complaint heard to get some results.
+Log onto the website, which is https://www-odi.nhtsa.dot.gov/ivoq/#gen_info or call at 1-888-327-4236 and make your complaint heard to get some results.
 We can complain and pay or do something.

 I am interested in hearing from you after you have registered your complaint.